-Doña Paula Asunción, owner of Mixteca Catering, is from the Mixtec people of Oaxaca.
+Doña Paula Asunción, owner of Mixteca, is from the Mixtec people of Oaxaca.
 Paula has been cooking traditional Oaxacan tamales and moles most of her life.
 She developed her unique flavors and cooking techniques over years of cooking for her family of six children and working as a food preparer at restaurants..
 In 2012, Paula began selling her tamales and mole sauces at St. John’s Farmers’ Market with support and training from Micro Mercantes.
 Paula’s delicious tamales were an instant hit.
-As the business has flourished, they have also added catering.
+As the business has flourished, they have also added more markets, catering & a food cart.
 Visit their website to learn more.

 Lindsay was born and raised in the Willamette Valley.
 She didn’t grow up eating healthy food and generally didn't pay attention to her health.
 Things changed for her rather suddenly when she turned twenty-three and was diagnosed with a rare bone cancer.
 Two years into her cancer treatment she was diagnosed with Multiple Sclerosis.
 During this time, she began to learn about the role that nutrition plays in disease, and was inspired by the success other people with MS had achieved to go Paleo, which has given her new found energy.
 With her childhood friend Diana, they are bringing the most delicious and nutritious cookies you will ever taste to Portland!
 Learn more on her website.